Learn to repair, test, and replace rotating and stationary mechanical equipment

 - You possess a desire to travel around the province (minimum of 60% of working hours)

-- You're a high school graduate with English 12, Math 12 and Physics 12 or the equivalent
+- You're a high school graduate with English 12, Physics 11 and Math 11 or Workplace Math 11 or the equivalent.

 - You hold a valid Class 5 driver's licence

 - You have strong interpersonal skills and are able to deal with both internal and external customers.

 - You have a mechanical aptitude, and familiarity with computers, industrial tools, and equipment, would be an asset.

 To successfully claim an equivalent status, you must provide documentation that effectively demonstrates you've taken equivalent courses.
 You'll submit either a letter from your place of education or your instructor indicating the course(s), stating that the course(s) taken would be considered equivalent to or better than a grade 12 level.

 Once selected as an apprentice, you need to provide a copy of transcripts demonstrating your high school graduation including Math 12, English 12 and Physics 12 as well as driver's abstract and claims history.